MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Viewing-Object-Structure--Get-Member-.md

 ---
-ms.date:  06/05/2017
-keywords:  powershell,cmdlet
+description: Get-Member is a powerful tool that allows to see the type and structure of objects in PowerShell. ms.date: 06/05/2017
 title: Viewing Object Structure Get Member
-description: Get-Member is a powerful tool that allows to see the type and structure of objects in PowerShell.
 ---
 # Viewing Object Structure (Get-Member)